-Deloitte delivers 25 bicycles at the first 2016 #BicyclesChangeLives distribution Bookmark has been added
+Deloitte delivers 25 bicycles at the first 2016 #BicyclesChangeLives distribution has been saved

 Deloitte delivers 25 bicycles at the first 2016 #BicyclesChangeLives distribution